 The moment you file a lawsuit, you should be extremely careful about what you post on social media.
 Any post, picture, or video you upload to your social media accounts might be used against you by the insurance adjuster to argue that you are not as seriously injured as you claim to be.

 At the same time, you do not have to stay away from social media altogether.
 You can, for instance, post updates about your injuries on a regular basis.
 It is, however, an astute idea to talk to your lawyer before uploading any detail related to your injuries on social media.

 Need to File a Texas Car Accident Lawsuit?
 We Can Help You!

 If you need to file a car accident lawsuit against a negligent driver, the personal injury attorneys at Kirk Law Firm can help you.
 Led by Dana G. Kirk – who is one of the top 100 trial lawyers in the country today – our lawyers have the legal expertise and resources to take up even the most complicated of car accident cases.

 We have more than 40 years of experience in handling personal injury lawsuits.
 With us, you can be sure that you are getting the best legal representation money can buy.
-Call us today at 713-651-0050 or contact us online for a free review of your car accident claim.
+Contact us online for a free review of your car accident claim.